enepomnyaschih/jwidget/doc/jwidget/index.md

 	isNil(value: any): boolean

-Checkes if value is undefined or null.
+Checks if value is undefined or null.

 ### isNotNil